Skip to main content

 In this section, you will find more details about APIs on the Service Catalog.

-In StackSpot, the API entity represents an Application exposed as an API in the API Catalog.
-Once an API is created and deployed, it will be available in the StackSpot Catalog.
+In StackSpot, an API entity represents an Application that is exposed as an API in the API Catalog.
+Once an API is created and deployed, it becomes available in the StackSpot Catalog.

-In the Catalog, you can access the API information, see:
+Within the Catalog, you can view the following API information:

-• List of all APIs available in an account.
+• A list of all APIs available in your account

-When you create an API in the Catalog, it can have three statuses:
+When you create an API in the Catalog, it can have one of the following statuses:

-1. Draft: The API is displayed in the Service Catalog only for the Workspace that owns the created API.
-Any Workspace team member can publish it, but it is not displayed in the Catalog for the whole organization.
+1. Draft: The API is visible in the Service Catalog only to the Workspace that owns it.
+Any team member in the Workspace can publish the API, but it is not visible to the entire organization.

-2. Published: The API shows up in the Catalog for the whole organization in this status.
+2. Published: The API is displayed in the Catalog for the entire organization.

-3. Unpublished: The API is not displayed in the Catalog and can’t be published again.
-It is displayed in the Catalog history.
+3. Unpublished: The API is removed from the Catalog and cannot be published again.
+However, it remains accessible in the Catalog history.

 tip